ajrussellaudio/ajrussellaudio.github.io/src/pages/code-blocks/index.md

 # => 17
 ```

+And I can put text right after a code block, and it doesn't look bad either.

 ## Inline code

 Okay, cool.
 But how about an inline code block? `npm install -g awesome` Yeah that looks really cool, but how does affect text that appears on the next line?
 Well it's broken over two lines now, but I think that using variables like `className` in a sentence will be fine.